-Frequency/market practice: warranties only; sellers with a strong bargaining position (typically in auction processes) do ask for the cap to apply to the whole agreement.
+Frequency/market practice: Warranties only.
+Sellers with a strong bargaining position (typically in auction processes) ask for the cap to apply to the whole agreement.

-Frequency/market practice: key warranties are often excepted (e.g., title, capitalization, authority).
+Frequency/market practice: Key warranties are often excepted (e.g., title, capitalization and authority).
 Tax and other specific areas of concern may also be excepted or specific higher caps may be applied.
 Separate caps can be negotiated.

-Frequency/market practice: fairly common; this is determined on a case-by-case basis, and depends on the industry and target in question.
+Frequency/market practice: Fairly common.
+This is determined on a case-by-case basis, and it depends on the industry and target in question.

-Frequency/market practice: a general survival of 18-24 months is common, tied to 1-2 audit cycles.
+Frequency/market practice: A general survival of 18-24 months is common, tied to one to two audit cycles.
 Tax is commonly seven years, which ties to the tax audit statutory limitation period.